dynatrace-ace-services/quickstart-ace-configurator-monaco-v1/HostGroup/Readme.md

   - `_T_<yes or no>` = Type of VM : dedicated to the application (`_T_yes`) or not (`_T_no`)
   - `_A_<app>` = Application code (if existed) or application name (prefer short name), prefer lower case for `<app>`

-Optionnel, depends on the context, you could have to add these informations :
+Optionnal, depends on the context, you could have to add these informations :

   - `_R_<role>`= the role of the VM in the application, prefer lower case for `<role>`
   - `_P_<project>`= for the project name, which contains many application, prefer lower case for `<project>`